Please click on the staff member’s name to expand their section and learn more about them!

 Rachel Madsen, Vet Assistant

-Rachel is the newest member to Delaney’s vet services.
-She is a local cowgirl with lots of horse experience.
+Rachel is a local cowgirl with lots of horse experience.
 She has been riding since she was 5 and grew up on a farm in Ardrossan bailing hay, driving tractor, taking care of many farm animals and exercising horses.
 With travelling all over Alberta she was part of the high school rodeo team and partook in pole bending, barrel racing and goat tying.
 Rachel made it to provincials 4 years in a row.
 She got second overall in 2011 and won provincials in 2012 which qualified her for Nationals in Rock Springs, Wyoming.
 She has been doing jackpots over the years and she is currently on the road to training her three year old on the barrel pattern and hopes to be competitive again.

 Our Reproduction Assistants